- What is an International Section ?

 First and foremost your child must be bilingual : perfectly at ease in spoken and written English.
 (Don’t worry too much about spelling mistakes for the moment.)
 We do not teach English as a foreign language in the International Section and pupils will be expected to have the same level of written and spoken English as their counterparts in Year 7 in the UK.
 If you are not sure ask yourself if you child would be capable of joining an English or History class in Year 7 in the UK.

 Remember also that if your child is not a reader and does not enjoy reading for pleasure they will struggle with the programme which requires them to read over ten books every year.

 For admission to lycée (2nde) we accept francophone pupils who are not completely bilingual, but highly motivated to improve their written and spoken English to a near native level.
 These candidates should have excellent marks in English LV1, but also in French and History and Geography.
-It goes without saying that they should be impeccably behaved.

 - Can children from Francophone families apply ?